garye/SimplerDB/README.txt

 == CAVEATS:

+* This was programmed against the very first SimpleDB specification.
+The world has moved on and this is probably no longer relevant.
 * Since I don't have a SimplerDB beta account this software has not been tested in comparsion to the live web service and the behavior might differ.
 If you discover such a scenario please report it as a bug.
 * SimplerDB has only been tested with ruby SimpleDB clients.
 * Query performance with large numbers of items (more than 1000) in a domain could be poor.